 And not to mention horrible deaths before these games, mostly in the first 2 games, when a fierce slash as the final hit of the last round may cut the opponent in half or convert him/her in a fountain of blood.
 And behind the winner making his/her pose, the corpse of the loser is leaving the stage in a coffin.

 Some of the Seppukus are bad as well.
-Kyoshiro is eaten by his own frog; Basara slashes his own throat, rather graphically; Rimururu freezes herself alive; Enju rots into bones...
+Kyoshiro is eaten by his own frog; Basara slashes his own throat, rather graphically; Rimururu freezes herself alive; Enja rots into bones...

 The old SNK site had an entry on how to make a Gandara, the mid-boss of Samurai Shodown 64.
 It gives a new meaning to Powered by a Forsaken Child.

 Kusaregedo is terrifying in concept alone.
-In life he was so wretched that he returned from the dead as a gaki, or "hungry ghost", driven to cannibalism.
+In life he was forced to succumb to cannibalism in order to survive the Great Tenmei Famine, but as punishment he returned from the dead as a gaki, or "hungry ghost", cursed with an insatiable desire to eat everyone and everything in sight, but he especially craves children.
 In his ending, he devours his own daughter.
-His main weapon is the bone of his right arm; it's not clear if he merely summoned it out of his arm or if he ate his own arm and gnawed the bone sharp.
+His main weapon is the bone of his right arm; it's not clear if he merely summoned it out of his arm or if he ate his own arm and gnawed the bone sharp, but given his winpose where he starts eating himself, the latter is more likely.
+The developers said themselves they wanted to make a character uglier than both Earthquake and Gen-An.
+They succeeded.

 One of the winposes of Basara is with Kagaribi's ghost appearing in his arms, but then the ghost converts into bones and dust in front of him, and then Basara screams in pain for the loss unaware that her death was caused by Basara himself.